22.8.12

-Protest by artistic, original thinkers can also be subtle.
+"Protest by artistic, original thinkers can also be subtle.
 When the painter James McNeill Whistler was a cadet at West Point, he was assigned to draw a bridge in an engineering class.
 His inclusion of two boys fishing from the bridge displeased the instructor, who ordered him to draw it again without the young fishermen.
 Whistler did as he was instructed, but unwilling to completely stifle his artistry, he drew the boys fishing from the riverbank.
 Told he would still not receive a passing grade, Whistler handed in the drawing one more time, without the boys in the picture.
-But on the riverbank, as monuments to the death of creativity, stood two little headstones.
+But on the riverbank, as monuments to the death of creativity, stood two little headstones."

 -susquehanna currents

-this is one of my favorite stories of all time; i remember hearing it sitting on the parade ground at west point during a warm july night lit by unthinkably brilliant fireworks. it was 1967 or so, and there was that great expanse of sky and lawn, and the towering stone buildings, and the hudson a stone's throw away. every bit combined to make some sort of magic event that can be hard to equal in memory. there was a kind of timelessness, maybe, that only children can truly grasp as being actually almost divine: the stars, the warmth, the sound of the river, the glorious bursts of light overhead, the comfort of family sitting all together. there was that certain feeling that time had stopped, that we sat together (all on a wool blanket and watching the night) in history.
+i remember hearing it on the parade ground at west point during a warm july night lit by unthinkably brilliant fireworks. it was 1967 or so, and there was that great expanse of sky and lawn, and the towering stone buildings, and the hudson rolling along nearby. everything combined to make some sort supernatural event that can never be equaled in memory. there was a timelessness that only children recognize as being almost divine: the stars, the warmth, the sound of the river, the bursts of light overhead, the safety of family sitting all together. time stopped. on that wool blanket, watching the night, we were with one another in history.

 No comments: